yoko19191/correlations-plus/README.md

 `JINA_API_KEY` is used for embedding and reading content from a URL when necessary, reading from local text file is of course supported.
 You can also [bring your own embeddings](#bring-your-own-embeddings) and do `npm run corr ...` for visualization, in which case you don't need `JINA_API_KEY`.

 You can get a Jina API Key with free 10M tokens from https://jina.ai/#apiform.
+Otherwise, just do `npm run corr -- v3-blog.jsonl v3-arxiv.jsonl` for a simple vibe-check with our pre-embedded data.

 ## UI Features